 About The DeAngelo Williams Foundation

-The DeAngelo Williams will be sponsoring more than 53 mammograms the day of the DeAthlon with the Novant Health mobile mammography units on site.
-Your registration and additional donations will provide support to fund mammograms locally in our Waxhaw and Charlotte communities!
+The DeAngelo Williams will be sponsoring more than 100 mammograms the day of the DeAthlon with the Novant Health mobile mammography units on site.
+Your registration and additional donations raised will provide support to fund mammograms locally in our Waxhaw and Charlotte communities!